mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 ## May 2022 {#may-2022}

+* All new features and improvements coming with [!DNL Journey Optimizer] May '22 release have been detailed in the documentation.
+[Read more](release-notes.md)
 * The email design section now mentions new built-in templates available to start content with.
 Related screenshots have been updated.
 [Read more](../design/design-emails.md)
 * Links to key resources have been updated in Journey Optimizer documentation home page.
 * Screenshots for landing page and subscription reporting have been updated.
 [Read more](../reports/live-report.md)